WebKit/Documentation/docs/Build & Debug/DebuggingWithVS.md

 devenv -debugexe .\WebKitBuild\Debug\bin64\MiniBrowser.exe
 ```

-## Miscellaneous Tips

-Follow the ​instructions for using [the Microsoft symbol server](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/microsoft-public-symbols) so that Visual Studio can show you backtraces that involve closed-source components.

-Adding $err,hr to [the Watch Window](https://learn.microsoft.com/en-us/visualstudio/debugger/watch-and-quickwatch-windows?view=vs-2022) will show you what ::GetLastError() would return at this moment, and will show you both the numerical error value and the error string associated with it.

 ## Debugging Multiple Processes

 You can attach a single debugger to more than one process.
 To do this, launch or attach to the first process, then use Tools > Attach to Process… or Ctrl+Alt+P to attach to the second process.
 Your breakpoints will apply to both processes.